 How far and how fast these transitions need to take place varies under alternative energy scenario assumptions, as illustrated in Exhibit 17.
-Based on the results of RMI integrated energy system modeling at the national level and modeling of global energy system pathways to achieve less than 2°C, RMI has set 2040 challenge target ranges for electricity generation from renewables and electricity as a share of final energy at 75%-85% and 40%-50%, respectively.
-This requires an annual compound growth of 4% in electrification, compared with 1.2% growth historically, and it requires 7% of growth in renewables generation, compared with 4.8% growth historically.TM iv Historical estimates are based on the International Energy Agency's World Energy Outlook 2018 compound annual growth rates from 2000 to 2017.
-Required future rates are calculated from the challenge targets.
+Based on the results of RMI's integrated energy system modeling at the national level and modeling of global energy system pathways to achieve less than 2°C, RMI has set 2040 challenge target ranges for electricity generation from renewables and electricity as a share of final energy at 75%-85% and 40%-50%, respectively27 (see Exhibit 17).
+This requires an annual compound growth of 4% in electrification, compared with 1.2% growth historically, and it requires 7% of growth in renewables generation, compared with 4.8% growth historically.iv

-III Policy-mandated renewable requirements have been proven to be effective and should be extended and expanded.
+^{III} Policy-mandated renewable requirements have been proven to be effective and should be extended and expanded.
 This paper focuses on market-based interventions that are complementary to such actions.